Roofing

 Even if the roof looks relatively intact on the outside, that doesn’t mean there isn’t any damage on the inside.
 Hidden damage can typically be found in the attic where you’ll get to see the inner structure of your roofing system.
 Besides strong winds, heavy rainfall and hail can also cause damage to the interior once they penetrate the roof’s outer surface.
 Be on the lookout for water stains on the ceilings as well as light coming through the attic where they shouldn’t be.

 In addition to helping homeowners with their storm damage insurance claims, The Badger Company also provides blown-in insulation services.
-To learn more about what we can do for you, give us call at (608) 850-6282, or fill out our convenient online request form for a free estimate.
+To learn more about what we can do for you, give us a call at (608) 850-6282, or fill out our convenient online request form for a free estimate.

 Kris Laufenberg